 Chains can offer good discounts but they may not always be the best deal.
 Regardless, if you’re not comfortable with the process or the language, you may be better off using them because they’ll have a standardized process.

 I’ve all too often waited until the last minute to rent a car, or I decide when I’m there.
 Since I’m not picky, I just try to get to the least expensive not dangerous vehicle.
-Tom’s dad, on the other hand, wanted to test out the newer version of his Mercedes when we were in Prague.
+My partner’s dad, on the other hand, wanted to test out the newer version of his Mercedes when we were in Prague.
 It was an automatic and we had a bit of an entertaining time when he couldn’t figure out how to put the gear into drive!
 Turns out it was by the steering wheel, like where old station wagons have them, instead of next to the seat.
 Definitely consider the seat number, the trunk, overall size and whether you actually know how to drive it!

 Automatic or Manual?